 Sunday | 2:30pm (In English) | 3:30pm (In Cantonese)

 Gallery tours are open to the public.
 No registration is required.

 Breathing Space: Contemporary Art from Hong Kong is published by Asia Society Hong Kong Center on the occasion of the eponymous exhibition held from March 12 to August 13, 2017.
 Edited by the curator, Dominique Chan, the book contains a curatorial overview and catalog of the exhibition with over 80 color photographs.
 The catalog also includes texts by assistant curators Ashley Nga-sai Wu and Joyce Hei-ting Wong, as well as contributors Andre Chan and Alex Tam that discuss Hong Kong contemporary art in the context of history, current affairs, local art ecology and arts education.
-The catalog is available for purchase at the center’s Asia Society Store, and as overseas delivery via email at firstname.lastname@example.org.
+The catalog is available for purchase at the center’s Asia Society Store, for overseas delivery, please enquire via email.

 Title: Breathing Space: Contemporary Art from Hong Kong

 Size: 265 mm x 200 mm portrait, paperback

 In conjunction with the exhibition Breathing Space: Contemporary Art from Hong Kong, Asia Society Hong Kong Center hosts a variety of dynamic and hands-on related programming.

 March 22, 2017: Art and the City: A conversation between contemporary artists from Hong Kong

 May 23, 2017: The Creative Economy of Contemporary Art in Hong Kong

 May 8, 2017: 與藝術家對談